oz123/awesome-c/README.md

 * [Cxref][317] - Generates documentation of C programs in either LaTeX, HTML, RTF or SGML.
 [GNU GPL2.1][8] only.
 * [DocOnce][322] - A modestly-tagged markup language that can be used to generate a range of formats.
 [3-clause BSD][6].
-* [Docutils][321] - A text-processing system to convert plain text documentation into a range of useful formats.
-Public domain.
 * [Doxygen][318] - The de-facto standard tool for generating C documentation from annotated sources.
 Can generate a large range of formats.
 [GNU GPL2.1][8] only.
 * [GTK-Doc][319] - A tool for generating C documentation from annotated sources.
 Has support for the Autotools.
 [GNU GPL2.1][15] only (code), [GNU FDL1.1][375] only.